Nelle Peters

-Nelle Elizabeth Nichols Peters (1884–1974) was one of Kansas City's most prolific architects.
+Nelle Elizabeth Nichols Peters (1884–1974) was an American architect, known for designing many buildings in Kansas City.

-Biography
+Life and career

+Early life

+She was born Nellie Elizabeth Nichols was born in December 1884 in a sod house in Niagara, North Dakota.
+During her childhood, her family moved to Minnesota and then Storm Lake, Iowa.
+As a young girl, she was interested in art and mathematics.

+Education and career

-She was born Nellie Elizabeth Nichols in a sod house in Niagara, North Dakota.
-She attended Buena Vista College at Storm Lake, Iowa, where she did well in drawing and mathematics.
-As a result, she decided to become an architect, initially finding work as a drafter with Eisentrout, Colby, and Pottenger in Sioux City where she stayed for four years while taking correspondence courses in architecture.
+She attended Buena Vista College at Storm Lake, Iowa as a vocal student.
+After her graduation, she pursued architecture as a means of combining her interests in art and mathematics.
+She moved to Sioux City to look for work, and was hired as a drafter by the Eisentrout, Colby, and Pottenger.
+She worked there for four years while taking correspondence courses in architecture.
 In 1907, she was sent to work in the firm's Kansas City office but in 1909, she left to establish her own business.

 In 1911, she married William H. Peters, a designer with the Kansas City Terminal Railway, and continued to work.
 Following her 1923 divorce, she entered a particularly productive phase, designing a multitude of buildings over the next five years.
 Among her most outstanding works in Kansas City are the Ambassador Hotel, the Luzier Cosmetic Company building, and several apartment buildings, including the "literary group" named after famous authors on the west side of Country Club Plaza.

 Her work also included buildings in Tulsa and Oklahoma City, Oklahoma; Columbia, Clinton, Boonville, and Jefferson City, Missouri; Nashville, North Carolina; Newark, New Jersey; and Columbus, Ohio.

 Except for two periods of illness, Peters remained an active architect until retirement in 1965.
 She specialized in the design of apartment buildings and hotels, and she designed churches, residences, and commercial buildings.
 Frequent use of terra cotta ornamentation is a characteristic of her style.

+Death

 Her last years were spent in a nursing home in Sedalia, Missouri where she died in 1974.
 She is buried in Memorial Park Cemetery in Kansas City.